teron131/langchain-playground/README.md

 # LangChain Playground

-A collection of LangChain utilities and tools for personal use.
+A collection of LangChain utilities and tools for experimental, prototyping, and personal use.

 ## Installation